 Pay special attention to the "Indicators of Compliance" and the "Documentation" box in bold.
-Please collect the items listed in each Documentation box and forward to Mari Tucker prior to your on-site visit for review.
-If the Documentation requested is located on your institutional website, please indicate this fact.
-Items on your website do not need to be printed; the review staff will view your website and indicate its status.
-The Documentation boxes are not all inclusive; we also realize that your institution may not have/use all of the documents listed.
-Please use the items listed in the boxes as a guide and assemble all documentation that you feel is applicable for each section.
-It is also helpful if you organize the documentation in folders by section: 1) Administrative Issues, 2) Recruitment, 3) Admissions, and so forth.
+Please collect an electronic copy of the printed items listed in each Documentation box and forward to the Board office prior to your on-site visit for review.
+If the documentation requested is located on your institutional website, please provide a copy of a screenshot with the URL visible (copy and paste the URL into the Word document to which you add the screenshot).
+All items on your website do not need to be printed, but by printing a screenshot of the specific area of the webpage, it drastically cuts the time required to review the documentation.
+The Documentation boxes are not all inclusive; we also realize that your institution may not have/use all the documents listed.
+Please use the items listed in the boxes as a guide and assemble documentation that you feel is applicable for each section.
+Documents must be organized in folders by section: 1) Administrative, 2) Recruitment, 3) Admissions, and so forth.